 We recognise that all pupils are entitled to a quality of provision which will enable them to achieve their potential.

-We believe in positive intervention; removing barriers to learning; raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all SEND pupils.
+We believe in positive intervention by removing barriers to learning; raising expectations and levels of achievement and working in partnership with other agencies in order to provide a positive educational experience for all SEND pupils.

 The Headteacher – Mrs. F Lynn

-Special Educational Needs provision is the responsibility of the whole teaching staff and will be dealt with, on the whole, by presenting a differentiated curriculum to meet the individual pupil’s measurable targets agreed with the child, parents, school and, where required, outside agencies.
+Special Educational Needs provision is the responsibility of the whole teaching staff and will be dealt with, on the whole, by presenting a differentiated curriculum to meet the individual pupil’s needs whilst addressing specific, measurable targets that are agreed with alongside the child, parents, school staff and, where required, outside agencies.

 Currently staff are working with the following outside agencies:

-Special Educational Needs Support Service, Educational psychology, Portage (pre-school – home-based), Service for physical disability, Autism Outreach Team, Early Help Team, Sensory Support including the Hearing Impaired service and Visually Impaired service.
+Special Educational Needs Support Service, Educational Psychology, services for physical disabilities, Autism Outreach Team, Early Help Team, Language and Learning, Sensory Support including the Hearing Impaired service and Visually Impaired Service.

-Speech and Language Therapy, Occupational Therapy, Physiotherapy, Specialist Consultants, General practitioner, Paediatrics, Health visitor, School nurse, Child and Adolescent Mental Health Service – CAMHS and Social Services.
+Speech and Language Therapy (SaLT), Occupational Therapy, Physiotherapy, Specialist Consultants, General Practitioners, Paediatrics, Health visitors, School Nurses, Child and Adolescent Mental Health Service (CAMHS), Children and Young Peoples Services (CYPS) and Social Services.

-A child with Special Educational Needs and/or a Disability will have a PSP (Personal Support Plan) which sets out targets that are currently being worked on and what additional provision is put in place for that child.
-The content of the PSP is negotiated, as appropriate, with the child and the child’s family
+A child with Special Educational Needs and/or a Disability will have a Personal Support Plan (PSP) which sets out targets that are currently being worked on and what additional provision is put in place for that child.
+The content of the PSP is negotiated, as appropriate, with the child and the child’s family.

-For many children, targets will be connected to learning and will often be specifically to do with literacy and numeracy.
-For other children, they may linked with social interaction, communicating with children and adults, emotional difficulties, overcoming physical issues (for example problems to do with fine motor control).
-The targets depend on the needs of the child.
+For many children, targets will be connected to learning and will often be specifically to do with basic skills in English and mathematics.
+For other children, they may be linked with social interaction, communicating with children and adults, emotional difficulties, overcoming physical issues (for example problems to do with fine motor control) and the targets set depend on the needs of the child.

 The school offers many different forms of additional provision.
 This can include: additional in-class support; additional out-of-class support; one-to-one support; flexible groupings (including small group work); access to specific resources; mentoring; counselling; and access to a wide range of outside agencies.
 The additional provision depends on the needs of the child.